Aquarium Cookies aka Stained Glass Aquarium Cookies

 How to make Aquarium Cookies – Stained Glass Aquarium Cookies (Save/Pin)

 - I’m not a slave to mixers.
 And yet, when you need some good creaming I have to insist that you use the K-Mix or Kitchen Aid.

 - Also, it is really important to cool cookies completely on all sides as soon as they come out of the oven.
-So take them off the baking tray to prevent them cooking further and place them on a Cooking rack so they air circulates on all sides.
-This prevents steam from going back into the cookie thus…… keeping them crispy not soggy.
+So take them off the baking tray to prevent them from cooking further and place them on a cooking rack so they air circulates on all sides.
+This prevents steam from going back into the cookie, thus, keeping them crispy not soggy.

 - Most cookies usually bake between 10 to 12 minutes.
 Since cookies bake quickly they can also get over-baked.
 This is due to our tendency to get distracted at the last minute.
 Hence, my solution is a kitchen timer that is always set to 10 minutes.
 I turn it on as soon as I place the cookies in the oven.
 This has saved me many cookies since my kids always keep me busy.

 The kids will have so much fun with this.

 - Candy – 1 cup crushed or 20 singles

 - White chocolate – 60 grams (1/4 cup)